ibm-cloud-docs/speech-to-text/http.md

 Multipart speech recognition is intended for two use cases:

--   For use with browsers for which JavaScript is disabled.
+-   With browsers for which JavaScript is disabled.
 Multipart requests based on form data do not require the use of JavaScript.
--   When the parameters that are used with the recognition request are greater than the 8 KB limit that is imposed by most HTTP servers and proxies.
-For example, spotting a a large number of keywords can increase the size of the request.
-Passing the parameters as form data avoids this limit.
+-   When the parameters of a recognition request are greater than 8 KB, which is the limit imposed by most HTTP servers and proxies.
+For example, spotting a very large number of keywords can increase the size of a request beyond this limit.
+Multipart requests use form data to avoid this constraint.

 The following sections describe the parameters that you use for multipart requests and show an example request.